Roads Policing Unit: Responsibilities

 RPU officers are responsible for patrolling the main motorways and large roads throughout the territorial police force area.
 In addition to their general road policing duties, they assist with various operations aimed at improving road safety and are also at the forefront in tackling vehicle crime and the criminal use of the roads network.
 They are also available to back up other units, as they are constantly roaming an area as part of their high visibility patrolling work.

-A sub-unit of the RPU is the Collision Investigation Unit (CIU) or Forensic Collision Investigation and Reconstruction Unit (FCIRU), which exists to manage the follow-up investigations into all fatal and very serious collisions.
-The specially-trained teams attend the scenes of all such incidents, where, amongst other things, they take numerous measurements of the final layout of the scene and examine vehicles, all in a bid to piece together the cause of the crash.
+Serious Collision Investigation Unit

+A sub-unit of the RPU is the Serious Collision Investigation Unit (SCIU).
+The SCIU is made up of traffic officers who are trained to be specialist collision investigators, they deploy to and investigate Road Traffic Collisions where the enquiry is complex and beyond the capacity of standard traffic trained officers or a local borough based officers, such as: